-Humans Make Up Just 0.01 Percent Of Earth’s Biomass But Have Managed To Destroy Most Of Life On The Planet
+Humans Make Up Just 0.01 Percent Of Earth’s Biomass, But Have Managed To Destroy Most Of Life On The Planet

 For instance, fungi (yeast, mold, and mushroom) make up 2 percent of all living things, weighing in at 12 GT C. Meanwhile, all the animals on the planet — half on which are arthropods, including insects, spiders, and crustaceans — weigh just 2 GT C. At the same time, all the 7.6 billion people in the world represent just 0.01 percent all life on Earth and weigh a mere 0.06 GT C — the same as krill and termites.

-“The fact that the biomass of fungi exceeds that of all animals sort of puts us in our place,” James Hanken, a Harvard evolutionary biology professor who wasn’t involved in the study, said in a statement.
+“The fact that the biomass of fungi exceeds that of all animals sort of puts us in our place,” James Hanken, a Harvard evolutionary biology professor, who wasn’t involved in the study, said in a statement.

 Despite the tiny proportion we occupy in Earth’s biomass, our influence on the other creatures that share our planet has been disastrous, notes ABC News.